RedHatQE/widgetastic.core/docs/tutorials/table-widget.rst

 Table Widget
 =============

-This tutorial demonstrates advanced widgets in Widgetastic.core using comprehensive examples from ``testing_page.html``.
-You'll learn to work with tables, handle drag & drop operations, and interact with complex UI components.
+This tutorial demonstrates the Table widget in Widgetastic.core using comprehensive examples from ``testing_page.html``.
+You'll learn to work with HTML tables, read data from rows and cells, handle embedded widgets, and manage complex table structures with merged cells.

 .. note::
    **Prerequisites**: Basic widgets tutorial